 Caffeic acid is found in coffee amongst other food and drink, and is one of the polyphenol compounds that are commonly found in the Mediterranean diet, which is known for it’s health benefits.

-A recent study has said that regular and moderate consumption of three to five coffees per day could slash the chance of dementia by up to 27%
+One review of previous studies outlined that regular and moderate consumption of three to five coffees per day could slash the chance of dementia by up to 27%.

 Dr Iva Holmerova, vice chairperson of Alzheimer Europe, has said: